 “As you go through life, you must be committed to eat every single elephant that dares to stand in your path.
 If you do that, you will have success in all things.
+The elephant is just that thing in the way.
 That is the secret you sought to know, but you already knew it.”

 Well now, that was the day my life changed, the day when I finally knew I knew it.
 And since that time I’ve gone through life eating elephant after elephant, sometimes two, three, four at a time.

 Over the years, I’ve come to develop a taste for them, so much so that I actively seek them out to eat.
 And my life, with all its achievements and accomplishments, are all the result of my addiction to regular helpings of elephant flesh.
 As I told you earlier, I eat elephants!
 That’s the secret to my success.
 And that, my boy, is my story.”